 Abstracts are not needed for the items in the following categories; generally, references are not needed either.

-These original works of art should be inspired by, but not necessarily representative of, a health care experience from any perspective: caregiver, student, or patient (for example, learning how to be a physician or scientist, caring for patients, exploring research questions, making a new discovery, being a research participant, teaching, or being cared for in a teaching hospital).
 The journal welcomes photography, sculpture, painting, textile work, and other visual media.
 Images may be cropped or resized to fit into the allotted cover space.
 Acceptance is contingent on the artist's signing an AAMC Artist Consent Form provided at the time the offer of publication is extended.

 AM Last Page (LP)

 Letters to the Editor